Center for Traditional Medicine

 1977

-Founding of the Center for Traditional Medicine, a public health natural medicine center in Yelapa, Cabo Corrientes Mexico.
-Founding of the Center for Traditional Medicine, a public health natural medicine center in Yelapa, Cabo Corrientes Mexico.
-Founding of the Center for Traditional Medicine, a public health natural medicine center in…
+Founding of the Center for Traditional Medicine, a public health natural medicine center in Yelapa, Cabo Corrientes, Mexico.

 1978-2001

-Multidisciplinary natural medicine team delivers over 50,000 clinical hours of pro bono clinical care to indigenous residents of Cabo Corrientes.
+A multidisciplinary natural medicine team has delivered over 50,000 clinical hours of pro bono care to Indigenous residents of Cabo Corrientes.
+The focus includes traditional medicine approaches to pain, type 2 diabetes, domestic violence and trauma, and infectious diseases, complemented by community educational classes.

 1994